IhateCreatingUserNames2/MaiMai/README.md

 This project is focused on creating an NPC interaction system in Unity using the **LLMUnity** framework.
 The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses.

+//Custom prompt///

+Custom prompt Removes Personality and Background, it uses Agent Name for data retrieval.
+It has only CUstom Prompt as a field to personalize the agent.
+In this setup the Setup prompt = Custom Prompt.

+// Custom Prompt///
 ## Key Components

 ### **AIAgent.cs**